kmhsonnenkind/ease_matplotlib_backend/README.md

 ## Installation

-Simply run `python setup.py install` to have install the package and have it available in matplotlib.
+Simply run `python setup.py install` to install the package and have it available in matplotlib.

 ## Usage